frasmage/singingputty/README.md

-singingputty
+Singing Putty
 ============

-Singing Putty project for Cart360
+Singing Putty project for Cart360 by Sean Fraser and Alicia Fortier